 - 1.1.
-The sections below outline the steps involved in the adjudication process for alleged violations of Policy 1346 (Title IX Sexual Harassment) or Policy 1340 (Sexual Misconduct) by university employees in Academic Affairs, except wage or classified employees and affiliates. - 1.2.
+The sections below outline the steps involved in the adjudication process for alleged violations of Policy 1346 (Title IX Sexual Harassment) or Policy 1340 (Sexual Misconduct) by university employees and affiliates, except A&P, instructional, and adjunct faculty in Academic Affairs. - 1.2.
 In cases where both Policy 1346 and Policy 1340 apply for different conduct arising out of the same incident or pattern of incidents, the university may adjudicate all allegations simultaneously under each policy.
 Alternatively, the university may choose to adjudicate the conduct separately under each policy.